Ale-JRD/Trads/content/post/index-T1.md

 In that sense…

-「Using Origin Regalia here might provoke even more undesirable evolution.」
+“Using Origin Regalia here might provoke even more undesirable evolution.”

 Eve said.

-「…On the other hand, do you think it’s worth taking the chance to finish him off with the Origin Regalia?」
+“…On the other hand, do you think it’s worth taking the chance to finish him off with the Origin Regalia?”

-「Honestly… I don’t know.
-I thought maybe we could tear him into pieces… but I can’t be sure.」
+“Honestly… I don’t know.
+I thought maybe we could tear him into pieces… but I can’t be sure.”

-「If Seras uses Origin Regalia, it’s highly likely she’d cut him to pieces… it could also make him completely unbeatable.」
+“If Seras uses Origin Regalia, it’s highly likely she’d cut him to pieces… it could also make him completely unbeatable.”

-「If we’re doing it, I’ll join in too.」
+“If we’re doing it, I’ll join in too.”

 That voice came from Gio Shadowblade, who seemed to have regrouped with Eve.

 Noticing something, I spoke.

-「…Gio, the equipment that Divine Servant is using—」
+“…Gio, the equipment that Divine Servant is using—”

-「We’ll deal with that later.」
+“We’ll deal with that later.”

 Gio cut me off and continued.

-「We can’t check that until we kill him first.」
+“We can’t check that until we kill him first.”

-「—Got it.
-If you’re joining, Gio… you and Eve protect Munin.」
+“—Got it.
+If you’re joining, Gio… you and Eve protect Munin.”

 In this case…